VSCodium/icons/CONTRIBUTING.md

 - bc
 - pastel

-Icon Templates
+Shapes Templates
 --------------

-The templates for the icon can be found at [`./templates/icons/`](./templates/icons/).
+The templates for the shape can be found at [`./templates/shapes/`](./templates/shapes/).

 The template is composed of:
 - `main.conf`: the configuration variables